Dhana Nanda: Jain tradition

 The Jain tradition contains a legend that has several similarities with the Buddhist legend, but does not mention the name "Dhana Nanda": the Jain texts simply call Chanakya's rival king "Nanda".
 According to the Jain tradition, Chanakya visited the Nanda capital Pataliputra to seek donations from the king, but felt insulted by a servant of the king.
 He then vowed to overthrow the Nanda dynasty.
 He discovered and mentored Chandragupta, and raised an army that defeated the Nanda forces after an initial debacle.
 However, unlike the Buddhist tradition, the Jain tradition states that the Nanda king was allowed to leave his capital alive after being defeated.
 The king's daughter fell in love with Chandragupta and married him.
-This daughter is not named, although later, the mother of Chandragupta's son Bindusara is named Durdhara.
+This legend does not name this daughter, although later, it names Durdhara as the mother of Chandragupta's son Bindusara.

 Nanda's chief minister was Sakadala who had two sons, Sthulabhadra (297-198 BCE) and Srikaya.
 Srikaya became the king's personal bodyguard.
 Sthulabhadra loved the royal dancer Rupakosa and lived for 12 years with her.
 Sakadala was killed in a plot of his political opponent Varichi, after which, his son Srikaya was made the chief minister.